metagriffin/indexeddb-js/README.md

 implementation: it is a "stop-gap" measure while we (the community) wait for a more robust/native implementation for node-js.
-As such, it was created to allow unit-testing of other projects (such as jssyncml), which require an indexedDB API, but need to be unit-tested in non-browser environments as well.
+As such, it was created to allow unit-testing of other projects (such as [jssyncml](https://npmjs.org/package/jssyncml), which require that you provide access to an indexedDB API, but need to be unit-tested in any environment, including non-browser environments.

 If time permits, and/or others are willing to contribute, it may one day graduate to a less "stop-gap" measure.